KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api-legacy/rational_number_note.md

-# AtomicDEX API

-## Note About Rational Number Type
+# Note About Rational Number Type

 The AtomicDEX API now offers the [num-rational crate](https://crates.io/crates/num-rational) feature.
 This is used to represent order volumes and prices.